'We Want To Build A Whole Ecosystem': Why Discovery (NASDAQ:DISCA) Is Bullish On Golf

 'We Want To Build A Whole Ecosystem': Why Discovery Is Bullish On Golf

-In an age of streaming services where the battle for original content and top talent has become incredibly costly for Netflix, Inc. (NASDAQ: NFLX) and AT&T Inc. (NYSE: T)-owned HBO, live sports as its own ‘original content’ has become an incredibly attractive alternative for networks.
+In an age of streaming services where the battle for original content and top talent has become incredibly costly for Netflix, Inc. (NASDAQ: NFLX) and AT&T Inc. (NYSE: T)-owned HBO, live sports as its own "original content" has become an attractive alternative for networks.

 Discovery Communications Inc. (NASDAQ: DISCA) has demonstrated a commitment to diversifying its coverage to include live sports, doubling down on soccer though its deal with Eurosport and winning major cycling and tennis rights.